23. The Bohr Model (1).

 Centrifugal force = mv2/r

-Centripetal force = Electrostatic force = electrostatic or potential energy / distance (As energy = Force × Distance, ∴Force = Energy/Distance)
+Centripetal force = Electrostatic force = electrostatic or potential energy / distance ( As energy = Force × Distance, ∴Force = Energy/Distance)

-So, Centripetal force = Potential energy / radius = (q1 q2 / 4π∈0r) × 1/ r = q1 q2 / 4π∈02
+Thus, The centripetal force = Potential energy / radius = (q1 q2 / 4π∈0r) × 1/ r = q1 q2 / 4π∈02

 ∑ Force =FCentrifugal + Fcentripetal = 0